 TripIt will email you if your flight may be eligible for compensation and help you file a claim through AirHelp.
 Once your claim is filed, AirHelp does the rest of the hard work for you, including the paperwork and communication with the airlines – helping you claim compensation for your inconvenience.

-You can also connect your TripIt and AirHelp accounts to see if you’re still eligible for compensation for any EU flight disruptions you’ve experienced in the past three years.
+You can also connect your TripIt and AirHelp accounts to see if you’re still eligible for compensation for any EU and Brazil flight disruptions you’ve experienced in the past three years.
 You can connect your TripIt and AirHelp accounts on the AirHelp website by signing in with your TripIt credentials.

 What flights are eligible for compensation?